alimcodescalers/G8_testing/docs/test_cases/performance/10_FIO_testing/10_FIO_testing.md

 ## FIO Performance Testing

 ### Prerequisites
-- Have a funtional G8 up and running
+- Have a G8 running the latest version of OpenvCloud
+- Clean the G8, so no vm's are running on it

 ### FIO settings
 When running the test we are writing 3GB of data per disk.
 This means if we have defined 5 disks we will write 3GB x 5 per iteration.
 The amount of data to be written is settable in the Perf_parameters.cfg file.